sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    the following definition.
 If the definition spans multiple lines, each continuation line must begin with a colon placed at the same column as in the first line.
+   Blank lines are not allowed within ``productionlist`` directive arguments.

+   The definition can contain token names which are marked as interpreted text (e.g., "``sum ::= `integer` "+" `integer```") -- this generates cross-references to the productions of these tokens.
+Outside of the production list, you can reference to token productions using :rst:role:`token`.

    The *productionGroup* argument to :rst:dir:`productionlist` serves to distinguish different sets of production lists that belong to different grammars.
 Multiple production lists with the same *productionGroup* thus define rules in the same scope.

-   Blank lines are not allowed within ``productionlist`` directive arguments.

-   The definition can contain token names which are marked as interpreted text (e.g. "``sum ::= `integer` "+" `integer```") -- this generates cross-references to the productions of these tokens.
-Outside of the production list, you can reference to token productions using :rst:role:`token`.
+   Inside of the production list, tokens implicitly refer to productions from the current group.
+You can refer to the production of another grammar by prefixing the token with its group name and a colon, e.g, "``otherGroup:sum``".
+If the group of the token should not be shown in the production, it can be prefixed by a tilde, e.g., "``~otherGroup:sum``".
+To refer to a production from an unnamed grammar, the token should be prefixed by a colon, e.g., "``:sum``".

-   However, if you have given a *productionGroup* argument you must prefix the token name in the cross-reference with the group name and a colon, e.g., "``myGroup:sum``" instead of just "``sum``".
+   Outside of the production list, if you have given a *productionGroup* argument you must prefix the token name in the cross-reference with the group name and a colon, e.g., "``myGroup:sum``" instead of just "``sum``".
    If the group should not be shown in the title of the link either